microsoft/OneLabeler-doc/docs/index.md

 If you want to understand our rationale of integrating each of the rules, you may refer to our [documentation of linting rules](linting/#linting-rules).
 Meanwhile, it should usually be sufficient that you take the linting rules for granted and fix them according to the instructions in the recommended fixes.

+Note that the **no-uninitialized-inputs** rule can be hard for beginners to debug:

+In OneLabeler, the states by default are regarded uninitialized.
+The uninitialized states cannot be used as inputs to modules.
+To initialize a state, it should either be the **return value of a module**, or it is **declared in the initialization module**.

 ### Runtime Debugging

 After creating a workflow, the developer may debug the created data labeling tool at runtime and verify if it functions as expected, and then decide if the workflow needs further editing.